Concentration Inequalities for Branching Random Walk: Extension of Hoeffding-Azuma inequality

-\begin{itemize} \item The condition of Lipschitz continuity (\ref{Lipschitz continuity}) may be rephrased ``uniqueness of solution''; i.e. small difference in initial position can not yield big difference in the trajectory.
+\item The condition of Lipschitz continuity (\ref{Lipschitz continuity}) may be interpreted as ``continuity'' of the trajectory with respect to the history; i.e. small differences in initial position do not lead to drastic differences in the trajectory.

-\item In the case of independence, $\mathbb{ E }_i[ X_\ell ] = \mathbb{ E }[X_\ell]$, and hence $\mathbb{ E }_i[X_\ell]-\mathbb{ E }_{i-1}[X_\ell]$ = 0.
-In the case of martingale difference sequence, $\mathbb{ E }_i[X_\ell]=0$ for $\ell>i$.
+\item In the case of independence, $\mathbb{E}_i[ X_\ell ] = \mathbb{E}[X_\ell]$, and hence $\mathbb{E}_i[X_\ell]-\mathbb{E}_{i-1}[X_\ell]$ = 0.
+In the case of martingale difference sequence, $\mathbb{E}_i[X_\ell]=0$ for $\ell>i$.
 In both cases,

-and therefore $d_i$ (see, (\ref{d_i})) is reduced to $X_i - \mathbb{ E }X_i$ (independence) and to $X_i$ (martingale difference), respectively.
+and therefore $\Delta_i$ (see, (\ref{di})) reduces to $X_i - \mathbb{E}X_i$ (independence) and to $X_i$ (martingale difference), respectively.
 In these cases, the condition of bounded difference or the existence of exponential moment alone suffices to imply the concentration inequalities.

-\item The condition of Lipschitz continuity (\ref{Lipschitz continuity}) may be rephrased ``uniqueness of solution"; i.e. small difference in initial position can not yield big difference in the trajectory.